fathi129/Credit_Risk_Analysis/README.md

 - In Credit Risk,High Sensitivity is very important compared to precision because we need to find the high risk people so that the loan will not be granted to them.
 - By seeing all the models we can say that oversampling algorithms performed well than undersampling algorithms.
 - When compared to Ensemble classifiers both of them performed well.But Easy Ensemble Classifier or Ada Boost Algorithm performed well by finding the high risk sensitivity of 91% and low-risk sensitivity of 94%.The balance accuracy score of this model is 92.5% which is higher compare to other models.
-- Eventhough the precison of high_risk is low and it detects the number of false positives more,The banks can once again check the applicants for verifiying them instead of granting loan to high risk applicants.I would recommend Ada Boost Algorithm compared to other models.since the accuracy and sensitivity is more.
+- Eventhough the precison of high_risk is low(7%) and it detects the number of false positives more,The banks can once again check the applicants for verifiying them instead of granting loan to high risk applicants.I would recommend Ada Boost Algorithm compared to other models.since the accuracy and sensitivity is more.
+- Since the data is given only for the first quarter we can analyze further by adding further data for all the quarters and trying out different models.We could also remove null values,drop columns and rows and scale the data before performing modeling.